aave-starknet-project/aave-starknet-bridge/README.md

 If depositing underlying `asset`:

-- The `asset` token will be transfered from the user account to the L1 bridge.
+- The `asset` token will be transferred from the user account to the L1 bridge.
 - The bridge will then deposit the `asset` token in the aToken.
 - A message will be sent to the  L2 bridge with the amount of `ETHstaticAToken` to be transferred, the L1 token address and the recipient address as parameters.
-- The token bridge on L2 will then be minting the correspending ETHStaticAToken of the L1 token to the user.
+- The token bridge on L2 will then be minting the corresponding ETHStaticAToken of the L1 token to the user.

 If depositing `aTokens`:

-- The `aTokens` will be transfered from the user account to the L1 bridge.
+- The `aTokens` will be transferred from the user account to the L1 bridge.
 - A message will be sent to the  L2 bridge with the amount to be transferred, the L1 token address and the recipient address as parameters.
-- The token bridge on L2 will then be minting the correspending ETHStaticAToken of the L1 token to the user.
+- The token bridge on L2 will then be minting the corresponding ETHStaticAToken of the L1 token to the user.

 ### Transfer L2->L1: <a name="transfer-l2--l1-"></a>

-To bridge their staticATokens back to L1, users need to call `initiate_withdraw` on Starknet.
+To bridge their aTokens back to L1, users need to call `initiate_withdraw` on Starknet.

 Calling `initiate_withdraw` will result in the following: